Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: External fields

 \section{External fields}

 All the analysis above assumed no external fields.
 Experimentally, this is unrealistic.
-There are nearly always stray fields in the equipment or the environment.
 Moreover, driven symmetry breaking through the application of external bias is an interesting question in its own right.
 The KZ scenario cannot address this, but we shall find that we can obtain results in the Gaussian approximation that can be analysed in simulations.

 Experimentally we compensate for unknown stray fields by applying an external bias field to cancel them.
-We know when this has happened when the likelihood of seeing spontaneous flux is at a minimum.
+We know this has happened when the likelihood of seeing spontaneous flux is at a minimum.
 To do this successfully we need to know the likelihood of fluxoid production in the presence of external fields.
-In practice it is difficult to extend the previous analysis with periodic boundary conditions to include external fields and we adopt a simpler straightforward variant of the Gaussian approximation.
+It is difficult to extend the previous analysis with periodic boundary conditions to include external fields and we adopt a simpler straightforward variant of the Gaussian approximation.